-The road to Pyeongchang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian
+The road to PyeongChang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian

 The Johnson's GoFundMe page reached its $15,000 goal on Jan.
 29.

-In Aspen, Michael Nakagawa — perhaps better known as “DJ Naka G,” his stage name — set up a GoFundMe page shortly after Alex Ferreira earned his Olympic spot.
-The page, “Send the Ferreiras to the Olympics,” posed a $4,000 goal that was met in less than a week.
+In Aspen, Michael Nakagawa — perhaps better known by his "DJ Naka G" stage name — set up a GoFundMe page shortly after Alex Ferreira earned his Olympic spot.
+The page, "Send the Ferreiras to the Olympics," posed a $4,000 goal that was met in less than a week.

 Similar to Carol, Ferreira's mother, Colleen Delia, struggled with the page and the idea of accepting money from people.